 API call was successful.
 Returned record for Cottonwood Slough.

-The download object is a list with six objects.
+The download object is a list with six objects: metadata, sample.meta, chronology, taxon.list, counts, lab.data.
 The metadata is again a list with a dataset, similar to the one returned by get_dataset and then pi.data, information about the investigator.
 The sample.meta is where the depth and age information is stored.
 The actual chronologies are stored in the chronology list.
 If a core has a single record the list has a length of one.
 Some cores have multiple chronologies and these are added to the list.
 The default chronology is always represented in sample.meta, and is always the first chronology.

 If you choose to build your own chronology using Bacon ([@blaauw2011flexible]) or another method you can obtain the chronological controls for the core using the get_chroncontrol function and the chronology ID in either sample.meta or any one of the chronology objects.
-While the chronological controls used to build a chronology may vary across chronologies for a single site, the default model often contains the most accurate chronological control data.
+Note that the list of chronological controls used to build a chronology for a site may differ among the chronologies for a single site, the default model often contains the most accurate chronological control data.

 The taxon.list is a critical component of the download object.
 It lists the taxa found in the core, as well as any laboratory data, along with the units of measurement and taxonomic grouping.
 This is important information for determining which taxa make it into pollen percentages.
 The counts are the actual count or percentage data recorded for the core.
 The lab.data contains information about any spike used to determine concentrations, sample quantities and, in some cases, charcoal counts.

-We have 42 records in our analysis.
-The pollen taxonomy can vary substantially across cores often depending on researcher skill, or changing taxonomies for species, genera or families over time.
-This shifting taxonomy is often problematic to deal with.
+The pollen taxonomy can vary substantially across sites depending on differences among researchers in identification, or changing taxonomies for species, genera or families over time.
+Intersite differences in taxonomy is poses a challenge to data synthesis, but can be addressed by using standardized taxonomies (REFS).
 The neotoma package implements a taxonomic standardizer to attempt to standardize to one of four published taxonomies for the United States and Canada.
 While this function can be helpful in many cases it should also be used with care.
 The aggregation table is accessible using data(pollen.equiv) and the function to compile the data is called compile_list.

-For our purposes we are really only interested in the percentage of Pinus in the core, so we can compile the taxa to the most straightforward taxonomy, 'P25' from Gavin et al. ([@gavin2003statistical]).
+For this example we are interested only in the percentage of Pinus in the fossil pollen datasets, so we can compile the taxa to the most straightforward taxonomy, 'P25' from Gavin et al. ([@gavin2003statistical]).
 The first record downloaded is Andy Lake, published by Szeicz ([@szeicz1995late]).
-We can see in the download the taxon.table has 5 columns:
+We can see in the download object that the taxon.table has 5 columns:

 ``{r, results='as is'} kable(head(all.downloads[[1]]$taxon.list))